 India’s Food-Security Concerns and the Need for Domestic Reform

-nearly half of all children in the country and one-third of adults aged 15 to 49 are malnourished, according to the World Food Programme.
+There is no question that India faces huge food-security challenges.
+It is home to one-quarter of all the undernourished people worldwide (figure 1).
+And nearly half of all children in the country and one-third of adults aged 15 to 49 are malnourished, according to the World Food Programme.
 So the government’s concerns are understandable.

 No doubt, India faces huge food-security challenges.
 It is home to 1/4 of all undernourished people worldwide.